Lubrum/BI-and-DW-in-Agrarian-Sector/README.md

 ```
 ![Alt text](figures/figure_aux.png?raw=true "Title")

 Other way to create a graph is using the **visNetwork** library.
-Check above how meaningful is the visualization (bonus to interactions and menus).
+Check below how interesting is the visualization (bonus to interactions and menus).
 ```R
 g <- remove.vertex.attribute(g, "size")
 g_vis <- toVisNetworkData(g)